 Data, data, everywhere, not a byte that is useful…

 Inside this goldmine of data, lies insights when unearthed can catapult organizations into a trajectory of high growth.
-And, this is where the role of data analytics start.

 Data analytics is the process of crunching data to understand patterns and trends from which meaningful insights for business decisions can be derived.
 It utilizes the concept of mathematics, advanced statistics, and basic querying capabilities to discover patterns and trends.
 The results are generally represented in a visual format like graphs or charts, which are later incorporated into various reports or dashboards.